hillaabra/pinterest-data-pipeline934/README.md

 2. Connecting the MSK cluster to a dedicated S3 bucket
 - Next, within the MSK console, I created an MSK connector that would automatically send any data from Kafka topics going through the MSK cluster to an S3 bucket that had already been created for me:
   - An IAM role had already been written for me allowing me to write to the destination bucket, as well as a VPC endpoint to S3.
-  - So the first thing I had to was to download the Confluent.io Amazon S3 Connector to the client EC2 machine I had initialised earlier, and then from the command line, I copied this sink connector to my designated S3 bucket.
+  - So the first thing I had to do was to download the Confluent.io Amazon S3 Connector to the client EC2 machine I had initialised earlier, and then from the command line, I copied this sink connector to my designated S3 bucket.
   - I was then able to create a custom plugin in the MSK console containing the code to define the logic of the sink connector, using this S3 connector object.
 - The next stage was to use this custom plugin to create the connector.
   - I configured the settings to make sure that the connector would pick up data from all three Kafka topics I had previously created (using the `topics.regex` field), and that it would send and store all that data in the correct bucket, in the correct region I had configured the bucket.